SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 In _Part 1_ I explore what motivates people to code and how to go about learning to code.
 If you are a little more interested now, you may ask yourself new questions to see if you want to pursue.

-## Which language should I learn if I want to code
+## Which language should I learn if I want to code?

 Languages wax and wane in favour.
 The most popular languages are not the same as the most adopted languages on the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web), or the Web.